zhai23/LightningLauncher/README.md

 It has been built with a focus on speed, reliability, and convenience.

+Unlike other launchers, it opens apps as separate windows. *This allows VR apps to open on the lastest versions of the Quest OS!* You can also drag a window to either side slot, then open the launcher again to easily multitask.

 ## Features
 - Simple, sleek interface
 - Loads in 1-2 seconds
 - Up to date, high res icons from [custom respoitories](https://github.com/basti564/LauncherIcons), thanks to [basti564](https://github.com/basti564/)
 - Automatic grouping of VR & 2D apps  (Into the default "Apps" and "Tools" groups, as long as they're not renamed)
 - Flexible manual grouping & hiding
-- LauncherShortcut to add to your dock, supporting multiwindow and launching in-game
+- Convenient & reliable Shortcut Service OR Shortcut Icon to add to your dock
+- Support for multitasking and launching without closing your game

 ## Releases